 Bedroom 1 with pastel blue shades and a lovely king-size bedstead.

-The window seats provide a lovely spot to unwind with a good book.
+The window seat provides a lovely spot to unwind with a good book.

 Bedroom 2 also has a comfy king-size bed.